Parts Of A Garage Explained

 Roof Ridge

-The roof ridge, sometimes referred to as the peak, is the intersection between the two roof planes.
+The roof ridge is the intersection between the two roof planes.
 It is the horizontal line running the length of the roof.

 Gable End